wonderzombie/golangcookbook/bytes-to-string.md

 4 13 Reggie
 ~~~~

-Here's a snippet which uses `strings`
+Here's a snippet which uses `strings`:

 ~~~~
 package main